0AceSpades0/0AceSpades0/README.md

-# Emerald
-idfk now to do this
+Idk How to do this